EA Sports FC 25 Once Again Tops the UK Retail Charts

-50 percent of sales for EA Sports FC 25 were on the PlayStation 5, followed by the Nintendo Switch at 20 percent, the PlayStation 4 at 15 percent, and Xbox Series X at 14 percent.
+44 percent of sales for EA Sports FC 25 were on the PlayStation 5, followed by the Nintendo Switch at 28 percent, the Xbox Series X at 15 percent., and the PlayStation 4 at 13 percent.

-Call of Duty: Black Ops 6, Hogwarts Legacy, and Super Mario Party Jamboree remained in second, third, and fourth places, respectively.
+Hogwarts Legacy is up one spot to second place, while Call of Duty: Black Ops 6 dropped one spot to third place.
+Mario Kart 8 Deluxe is up three spots to seventh place and Nintendo Switch Sports remained in fifth place.

+Super Mario Party Jamboree fell two spots to sixth place, while Sonic x Shadow Generations is up from ninth to seventh place.
+The Legend of Zelda: Echoes of Wisdom is up six spots to eighth place, Marvel's Spider-Man 2 is up two spots to ninth place, and Minecraft rounds out the top 10.

 Here are the top 10 best-selling titles for the week in the UK at retail: